 The Chevrolet Traverse is the most powerful in its base variant but is also the heaviest, which makes for good enough performance and moderate handling.
 The car is a bit spongy and the interiors aren't the best in class, but then again, it wasn't made on a limitless budget.
 It's a good car in itself, but a great car when you consider the price.
 Sadly, the competition offers a little more for the money.

-The 2018 Ford Flex is an aging car that manages to do what is what made for and not much more.
-There is plenty of space for the passengers, and the engines offer enough oomph, especially the EcoBoost engine.
+The 2019 Ford Flex is an aging car that manages to do what it is made for and not much more.
+The cabin is huge with plush interior, and the engines offer enough power to give you a fun driving experirence, especially the EcoBoost engine.
 If you wish to own a large boxy people carrier station-wagon, you should definitely consider the Flex.

 No Apple CarPlay or Android Auto

 A little to no changes in 2019 model year